pedrolaraburu/pedrolaraburu/README.md

 - 📚 Computer Science undergraduate at Centro Universitário de Brasília (UniCEUB);
-- 🌱 Currently learning Java and Spring Boot;
+- 🌱 Currently learning Node.js and GraphQL;
 - ⚙ I'm focused and deeply persistent in solving problems;
 - 🧠 Always looking forward to expanding my knowledge;
 - 📨 Feel free to reach me if you want, always looking forward to meeting new people!